 Adults: 1000 mg (two 500mg tablets) single daily dose on an emplty stomach.

 Not with food as this increases the systemic exposure (take dose at least two hours after eating; no food for at least one hour post-dose).
 Swallow whole with water.
 Take with prednisone or prednisolone: for mHSPC, 5mg daily; for mCRPC, 10 mg daily.
-Medical castration with LHRH analogue should be continued during treatment in patients not surgically castrated.
+Continue medical castration with LHRH analogue during treatment in patients not surgically castrated.

 Children: No relevant use.